Sam Bankman-Fried sentenced to 25 years in prison for his FTX crimes

 In asking for leniency, Bankman-Fried's lawyers have also argued that customers and creditors are likely to be paid eventually in full.

-During the hearing, Marc Mukasey, Bankman-Fried's lawyer said his client was not a "ruthless financial serial killer who set out every morning to hurt people."
+During the sentencing hearing on Thursday, Marc Mukasey, Bankman-Fried's lawyer, said his client was not a "ruthless financial serial killer who set out every morning to hurt people."

 "His real motivations were misapprehended and misunderstood," Mukasey said, according to CNN.